MikroElektronika/mikrosdk_click_v2/clicks/eeram5v/details.md

 ## Example Description

-> This example show using EERAM click to store the data to the SRAM ( static RAM ) memory.
+> This example show using EERAM Click to store the data to the SRAM ( static RAM ) memory.
 The data is read and written by the I2C serial communication bus, and the memory cells are organized into 2048 bytes, each 8bit wide.